 How to reduce humidity in your home:

 As mentioned before, preventing mold from growing is practically impossible.
-However, regular cleaning of surfaces can reduce the amount of mold growing in your home and reduce the risk of it getting worse.
+However, regular cleaning of surfaces can reduce the amount of mold growing in your home and the risk of it getting worse.

 Large areas of mold growing in your home may require the services of a professional specialized in mold remediation and removal.
 Mold remediation involves identifying sources of moisture and fixing damages.
-Following the advice of a professional, clean, remove or replace all porous materials that are hosting the mold.
+Following the advice of a professional, clean, remove or replace all porous materials hosting the mold.
 Also, clean and dry non-porous surfaces thoroughly before placing back the carpets.

 At Restoration 1 of Greater Minneapolis, we offer 24-Hour emergency mold remediation services in St. Paul, St. Louis Park, Edina, Bloomington, Maple Grove & Minneapolis, MN.
 You can always reach us at (612) 200-2302.